Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Introduction

 \section{Introduction}

-The large advances in dense semantic labelling in recent years were built on large-scale, human-annotated datasets~\cite{pascal-voc-2012, Lin2014MicrosoftCC,cordts2016cityscapes}.
-These supervised semantic segmentation methods~\cite{Chen2018DeepLabSI, Ronneberger2015UNetCN} require costly human annotations and operate only on a restricted set of predefined categories.
-Weakly-supervised segmentation~\cite{pathakICLR15, Wei_2018_CVPR} and semi-supervised segmentation~\cite{MTB19, Zhu2020ImprovingSS} approach the issue of annotation cost by reducing the annotation to only a class label or to a subset of labeled images.
+The large advances in dense semantic labelling in recent years were built on large-scale human-annotated datasets~\citep{pascal-voc-2012, Lin2014MicrosoftCC,cordts2016cityscapes}.
+These supervised semantic segmentation methods~\citep[e.g.,][]{Ronneberger2015UNetCN, Chen2018DeepLabSI} require costly human annotations and operate only on a restricted set of predefined categories.
+Weakly-supervised segmentation~\citep{pathakICLR15, Wei_2018_CVPR} and semi-supervised segmentation~\citep{MTB19, Zhu2020ImprovingSS} approach the issue of annotation cost by reducing the annotation to only a class label or to a subset of labeled images.
 However, they are still bound to predefined labels.

 In this paper, we follow a recent trend to move away from the external definition of class labels and rather try to identify object categories automatically by letting the patterns in the data speak.
-This requires (1) exploiting dataset biases to replace the missing annotation, (2) a way to get the learning process kickstarted based on ``good'' samples, and (3) a bootstrapping process that iteratively expands the domain of exploitable samples.
+This could be achieved by (1) exploiting dataset biases to replace the missing annotation, (2) a way to get the learning process kickstarted based on ``good'' samples, and (3) a bootstrapping process that iteratively expands the domain of exploitable samples.

-Caron et al.~\cite{caronEmergingPropertiesSelfSupervised2021} reported promising effects of self-supervised feature learning in conjunction with a visual transformer architecture by exploiting the object-centric bias of ImageNet with a multi-crop strategy.
+A recent method that exploits dataset biases, DINO~\citep{caronEmergingPropertiesSelfSupervised2021}, reported promising effects of self-supervised feature learning in conjunction with a visual transformer architecture by exploiting the object-centric bias of ImageNet with a multi-crop strategy.
 Their paper emphasized particularly the object-centric attention maps on some samples.
-We found that the attention maps of their DINO approach are not strong enough on a broad enough set of images to kickstart unsupervised semantic segmentation, but their learned features within an object region yield clusters of surprisingly high purity and correspond well with underlying object categories.
+We found that the attention maps of their DINO approach are not strong enough on a broad enough set of images to kickstart unsupervised semantic segmentation~(see \fig{fig:vis_masks}), but their learned features within an object region yield clusters of surprisingly high purity and align well with underlying object categories~(see \fig{fig:vis_clustering}).